 As a college student, I started my own business, called South of the Border Imports.
-I have included a photo of my first craft fair.
-At 20, I hopped in my car, drove from Canada to Mexico, and bought handicrafts and drove back to Canada.
+At 20, I hopped in my car, drove from Canada to Mexico, bought handicrafts, and drove back to Canada.
 On the way down, I slept in my car and on the way back I slept on top of my car.
 Reflecting on my experiences, I did not know what I did not know about becoming a successful entrepreneur, but I was curious, adaptable, and resilient.
 I learned by doing, from others, and by working together.
 Over time, I was able to figure it out and became a successful entrepreneur.

 I successfully ran my business for 21 years prior to selling it.
-My business was successful and well known in the community and nationally.
+My business was prosperous and well known within the community and across the country.
 As a result, I was invited to give guest lectures and eventually to teach a course on new venture development.
-I enjoyed teaching, so after I sold my business I decided to pursue teaching entrepreneurship as a second career.
-I wanted to become an effective professor, so I returned to continue my studies at the London School of Economics in Development Management and completed my doctorate from the University of Manchester in the UK.
+I enjoyed teaching and after I sold my business I decided to pursue teaching entrepreneurship as a second career.
+I wanted to become an effective professor, so I returned to continue my studies at the London School of Economics in Development Management and completed my Doctorate from the University of Manchester in the UK.

 My practice focuses on helping entrepreneurs in marginalized communities to improve their lives through market-based solutions.

 Currently, I am an associate professor at Clark University and I teach Creativity, Innovation, and Entrepreneurship courses at Harvard University.